 This sets the maximum acceleration for retraction moves of the extruder.
-Going too high can lead to stripping, and going too low can lead to dripping.
+If this value is set too high it can lead to stripping.
+Excessively low values can lead to poor print quality.
 We have this set to 3000mm/s2 by default.